phil294/universal-video-hotkeys/README.md

 ## Configuration

-- Click the extension icon in your browser toolbar to:
+Open the popup (toolbar icon) to:

-  - Toggle the extension on/off
+- Toggle the global enable switch
+- Enable or disable the current host (per-site override)
 - View all available keyboard shortcuts

 ## Building, Development and Contributing